ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 In this section, you will learn how to run a fully-managed stream data ingestion from {{site.data.keyword.messagehub}} into Parquet on {{site.data.keyword.cos_full_notm}}. {{site.data.keyword.sqlquery_notm}} is the key component in the Stream Landing approach.
 It is the service that connects to {{site.data.keyword.messagehub}} and copies the data to {{site.data.keyword.cos_full_notm}}.

-[Parquet](https://parquet.apache.org/docs/) is an open source file format for nested data structures in a flat columnar format.
+[Parquet](https://parquet.apache.org/docs/){: external} is an open source file format for nested data structures in a flat columnar format.
 Compared to the traditional approach where data is stored in rows, Parquet is more efficient in terms of storage and performance.

-1. In your browser, navigate to the [resource list](https://{DomainName}/resources) and under **Integration**, click on {{site.data.keyword.messagehub}} `log-analysis-es` service.
+1. In your browser, navigate to the [resource list](/resources) and under **Integration**, click on {{site.data.keyword.messagehub}} `log-analysis-es` service.
 2. Select **Topics** from the navigation pane on the left.
 3. Select the context menu (three vertical dots) for your topic `webserver` and click **Create stream landing configuration**.
    ![Event Streams topics](images/solution31/event_streams_topics.png){: caption="Event Streams topics" caption-side="bottom"}